G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Detailed Algorithms

 where $\hat{\mathcal{C}}^{+}$ and $\mathcal{C}^{-}$ are considered to be clusters where benign and malicious clients dominate, respectively.

 However, as Eq.~\eqref{eq:cluster_filtering} utilizes the average benign score of each cluster to pinpoint malicious clients, there might be scenarios where some clients within the benign cluster $p^{+}$ have low benign scores.
-To address this concern, this module utilizes statistical data of benign scores within the benign cluster $p^{+}$ and calculates the distance between the embedding features of clients and their respective cluster centers.
-Based on this information, the module identifies and excludes clients that do not meet the criteria for inclusion.
-The module calculates the distance using Eq.~\eqref{eq:distance_to_center}:
+To address this concern, this module utilizes statistical data of benign scores within the benign cluster $p^{+}$ and calculates the distance between the latent representations of clients and their respective cluster centers.
+Based on this information, this module identifies and excludes clients that do not meet the criteria for inclusion.
+This module calculates the distance using Eq.~\eqref{eq:distance_to_center}: